Ph.D. Arizona State University

 The Mythmaking of Kings and Capitalists: Sovereignty, Economy, and Human Rights Along the U.S.-Mexico Border, in progress.

-Posadas, C.E., Glasner, A.T., Natividad, N., Keys, D. (Forthcoming 2018) “Connecting Theory to Criminal Justice Research” & “Decolonizing Methodologies” in Criminal Justice Research Methods.
+Posadas, C.E., Glasner, A.T., Natividad, N., Keys, D. (Forthcoming 2019) “Decolonizing Methodologies and the Future of Criminal Justice Research” in Criminal Justice Research Methods.
 Kendall Hunt Publishing

 Fronteras 725: Social Justice and Inequalities in the Borderlands